Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/ForceField.rst

 Contact's Law Operators
 -----------------------

-``Contact's Law`` in the context of Discrete Element Method (DEM) refers to the principle used to calculate forces between particles based on their relative displacements.
+``Contact's Law`` in the context of the Discrete Element Method (DEM) refers to the principle used to calculate forces between particles based on their relative displacements.
 In DEM simulations, ``Contact's Law`` is applied to model ``interactions`` between particles, enabling the simulation of elastic deformation and linear force behaviors within particle-based systems.

 Variables:

 +--------------+-----------------------------------------+
 | Variable     | Description                             |